ERP for Retail Industry - Complete 2026 Playbook for Choosing, Implementing, and Scaling Retail ERP Systems

 40-60% reduction

-Combined, these shifts typically yield 9–12-month payback and 4–8× three-year ROI.
+Combined, these shifts typically yield 9-12-month payback and 4-8x three-year ROI.
+You can calculate your projected ROI here.

 RFP Template: Feature Checklist for Retail ERP Solutions